Stability and invariant measure asymptotics in a model for heavy particles in rough turbulent flows: Notation, Mathematical Setting and Main Results

 \end{itemize} In short, when on the interior of the domain $\domain$, the process $\xbf_t=(x_t, y_t, z_t)$ behaves according to system~\eqref{eqn:xyz} without the reflection term $d k_t$.
 When the process hits the boundary $\{ z=1\}$, it is then reflected downward in the $z$-direction via the local time term $\d k_t$ in order to stay in $\domain$.
 Given this explanation, however, several important issues remain evident when making sense of relation~\eqref{eqn:xyz}, the first of which is its well-posedness.

 To this end, for $R>0$ let

 and define stopping times

 We call $\tau$ the \emph{time of explosion} for system~\eqref{eqn:xyz}.
-By now standard arguments~\cite{khasminskii2011stochastic, lions1984stochastic}, a pair of continuous $\mathcal{F}_t-$adapted processes $(\xbf_t,k_t)$ satisfying ~\eqref{eqn:xyz} and~\eqref{cond:k_t} exists pathwise and is unique for all times $t\geq 0$ with $t< \tau$.
-For further details, see Appendix~\ref{sec:wellposed}.
-Our first result shows that, in fact, such solutions $(\xbf_t,k_t)$ exist and are unique for all finite times $t\geq 0$ almost surely, provided the positive noise parameters $\kappa_i$, $i=1,2$, satisfy further conditions. \begin{proposition} There exists a constant $0<c_*< 1$ such that for all $\kappa_1> 0$ and $\kappa_2>0$ satisfying
+By now standard arguments~\cite{khasminskii2011stochastic, lions1984stochastic,tanaka2002stochastic}, a pair of continuous $\mathcal{F}_t-$adapted processes $(\xbf_t,k_t)$ satisfying ~\eqref{eqn:xyz} and~\eqref{cond:k_t} exists pathwise and is unique for all times $t\geq 0$ with $t< \tau$.
+This stems from the fact that up to time $\tau_R$, the system \eqref{eqn:xyz} agrees with a system that has globally Lipschitz coefficients, allowing us to employ \cite[Theorem 4.1]{tanaka2002stochastic} to establish local well-posedness.
+Our first result shows that, in fact, such solutions $(\xbf_t,k_t)$ exist and are unique for all finite times $t\geq 0$ almost surely, provided the positive noise parameters $\kappa_i$, $i=1,2$, satisfy further conditions. \begin{proposition} There exists a constant $0<c_*< 1$ sufficiently small such that for all $\kappa_1> 0$ and $\kappa_2>0$ satisfying

 the locally defined solution $(\xbf_t, k_t)$ is \textbf{nonexplosive}; that is, for all initial conditions $\mathbf{x}=(x, y, z) \in \domain$ we have

 \end{proposition}